barbun/contrib/viewpane_expose_imagestyle/README.txt

 About
 =====
-Provides the ability to expose image style to Panel configuration.
+Provides the ability to expose image style to Panel pane configuration.

 Current Options
 ---------------
-Allows you to override image style for media fields from pane configuration.
+Allows you to override image style for image fields from pane configuration.
 This is handy when you want to use the same Views display for different layouts or themes.

 Installation